Do LLMs Break the Sapir-Whorf Hypothesis?

 Introduction Running large language models locally has always been a game of compromise.
 You either spend \$10,000+ on consumer GPUs that can barely handle 70 B parameter models, or you dream abou...

-The Cooperative Central Planning Handshake: A Positive-Sum Basilisk for ASI Alignment This is Part 3 of a four-part series on ASI-human coordination Part 1: The Silicon Leash ...
+The Cooperative Central Planning Handshake: A Positive-Sum Basilisk for ASI Alignment This is Part 2 of a two-part series on ASI-human coordination Part 1: The Silicon Leash ...

-The Cooperative Central Planning Handshake: A Positive-Sum Basilisk for ASI Alignment This is Part 2 of a four-part series on ASI-human coordination Part 1: The Silicon Leash ...
+The Cooperative Central Planning Handshake: A Positive-Sum Basilisk for ASI Alignment This is Part 1 of a two-part series on ASI-human coordination Part 1: The Silicon Leash ...